Glossary

 Grace period

-(for life insurance) refers to the 90 days that you are given to pay a premium in order to keep your policy active, if the cash surrender value is insufficient to cover all monthly deductions.
+(for life insurance) refers to the 60 days that you are given to pay a premium in order to keep your policy active.
 If your loved ones make a life claim during this grace period, then the outstanding premium will be deducted in settlement of this policy.
 After expiry of the grace period, your policy will be cancelled.

 In-Hospital Income (Accident & Sickness)